Gekisou Sentai Carranger: Inventor Grotch

-Zonnette
+Beauty Zonnette

 Beauty Zonnette (美女ゾンネット, Bijo Zonnetto) is an obedient member of Bowzock who uses her feminine wiles, and Gynamo's crush on her, for her own selfish pleasures.
 Zonnette drives a pink convertible called the Zonnecar.
 Arriving with a bandaged up Wurin in the guise of "Zonko" (in episode 13), she tricks Signalman into thinking the Carrangers are lawbreakers.
 However, as her plan failed, Zonnette fell madly in love with Red Racer after seeing him in action.
 However, she loved only Red Racer and not Kyosuke, who unintentionally broke her heart during the GG Goki-chan incident.
 As time passed she also fell for the man behind the mask.
 She is Radietta's big sister and the princess of planet Fanbelt.

-At the end of the series, she's been shot by EE Musubinofu's arrow to marry Gynamo and becomes "purified" and resumed her true form of Vanity Mirror Fanbelt (バニティーミラー・ファンベルト, Banitī Mirā Fanberuto) by saying "Ravioli, Kishimen, Linguini!", returning to her home planet for an arranged marriage, though she turns them all down since Red Racer is still in her heart.
+At the end of the series, Zonnette is shot by EE Musubinofu's arrow to marry Gynamo and becomes "purified" and resumed her true form of Vanity Mirror Fanbelt (バニティーミラー・ファンベルト, Banitī Mirā Fanberuto) by saying "Ravioli, Kishimen, Linguini!", returning to her home planet for an arranged marriage, though she turns them all down since Red Racer is still in her heart.
 She returned during the finale and talked Gynamo into teaming up with the Carrangers, which they did.

-Zonnette is portrayed by Rika Nanase.

-Wanpers
+Combatant Wanpers

 Combatant Wanpers (戦闘員ワンパー, Sentōin Wanpā) are the Bowzock's multi-colored octopus-themed henchmen, able to shoot ink from their octopus-like mouths.
 They are contained in Zelmoda's giant octopus jar, similar to that of aquatic pets.
 They come in many colors; green, blue, white, and pink.